How ABC Delivers Meaningful Outcomes in ABA Therapy

 • Families reporting the highest stress levels (93rd percentile) saw scores fall to the 80th percentile.

-This data highlights the tangible impact of ABA therapy not just on children with ASD, but also on their families.
+This data highlights the tangible impact of ABA therapy not just on children diagnosed with ASD, but also on their families.
 By reducing this stress, families are better able to focus on building positive connections, supporting their child's progress, and enjoying day-to-day life.

 Early intervention supports school readiness